-Capita LiveLINK - Telephone Interpreting - Please note that telephone interpreting should now be used for all appointments under 46 minutes.
+DA Languages - Telephone Interpreting - Please note that telephone interpreting should now be used for all appointments under 46 minutes.
 This applies to all short appointments unless the patient has additional vulnerabilities, such as a cognitive impairment or hearing loss, or is a child over 2 years old.

-Capita is our provider for telephone interpreting and can be accessed 24 hours per day, 7 days per week.
-They have 2 options, which are telephone interpreting and interpreting via an app, they are both known as LiveLINK.
+DA Languages is our provider for telephone interpreting and can be accessed 24 hours per day, 7 days per week.
+They have 2 options, which are telephone interpreting and interpreting via an app.

-When you experience a language barrier, call Capita Translation and interpreting (Capita TI) and you will be connected to an interpreter within seconds.
+When you experience a language barrier, call DA Languages and you will be connected to an interpreter within seconds.